Note

 field value.

-First of all, I added Awards
+First of all, add an Awards

-field to my data source.
+field to the data source.

-I used a SharePoint list as a data source, but you can use User profiles as well.
+This example uses a SharePoint list as a data source, but you can use User profiles as well.

-It is possible to use such code to highlight boxes with Gold medal
+Use JavaScript code to highlight boxes with Gold medal

 //Subscribe for the box rendering event